Addae-Pk/Deep-Q-NN-Snake-Apple/README.md

  [Snake Game with Deep Q-Network(DQN)]

-RL project, with a designed Snake and apple game that has an AI agent that trys to learn & solve the  game using the Deep Q-Network (DQN).
+RL project, with a designed Snake and apple game that has an AI agent that trys to learn & solve the  game using a Deep Q-Network (DQN).